-Answer: VIM Clinic cannot accept prescription medications, even if they were unused.
+Answer: VIM Clinic cannot accept prescription medications, even if they were unopened.
 Prescription medications should be disposed of properly and should never be thrown in the trash or flushed in the sink or toilet.
 Use https://safe.pharmacy/drug-disposal/ to find a pharmacy or local law enforcement office where you can drop off unused medication.
-SIRUM is a national organization that collects certain unused prescription medication (no opioids or narcotics) to redistribute to needy individuals.
+SIRUM is a national organization that collects certain unused prescription medications (no opioids or narcotics) to redistribute to needy individuals.
 You must pay for the shipping, but the medication won’t go to waste.

 Question: I have gently used medical equipment to donate.
 Will VIM Clinic accept these?